Standard contractual clauses

 When using new sub-processors, this is notified within 14 days before the start of use.

-Annex C – Instructions on the processing of personal data
+Appendix C – Instructions for processing personal data

 C.1.
 Subject matter/instruction of the treatment